rhsgsa/hybrid-cloud-coolstore/README.md

 01. By default, the installer will deploy clusters to `ap-southeast-1`, `ap-southeast-2`, and `ap-northeast-1` - if you wish to deploy the clusters to different regions, edit `config.sh` and change the regions in the `CLUSTER_REGIONS` variable

-01. **If you want to install the demo with the F5 global load balancer, follow this step (and skip the next step - 'make install' - below.**  This step will also complete everything that 'make install' does):
+01. **If you want to install the demo with the F5 global load balancer, follow this step (and skip the next step - 'make install' - below.**  This step will also complete everything that `make install` does):

 	*  Configure access to the F5 XC API:

 		*   If not already, create and download your own F5 XC API Certificate file and store it to the same directory as this README.
 Fetch the cert from the [F5 XC UI](https://f5-asean.console.ves.volterra.io/web/workspaces/administration/personal-management/api_credentials) (reset your password if it's your first time) - the file must be named `f5xc.p12`.
 Remember the password for the next step.

 		*   Store your chosen password, for the API Certificate, to a file in the same directory - the file must be named `f5xc.password`.

 		*   For more information, see [f5/README.md](f5/README.md)

 	*   Be sure the domain name set in the f5/hcd-coolstore-multi-cluster.yaml is not being used by anybody else.
 You can check in the F5 XC [HTTP Load Balancer List](https://f5-asean.console.ves.volterra.io/web/workspaces/multi-cloud-app-connect/namespaces/multi-cloud-openshift/manage/load_balancers/http_loadbalancers) to see which are being used.

 	*   Execute the following command:

-		make clean                  # Run this once for every new "OCP4 ACM Hub" environment you order via RHDP
+			# Run this once for every new "OCP4 ACM Hub" environment you order via RHDPS
+			make clean

 			make install-with-f5

 01. Install services to the ACM Hub Cluster